Another-User-Dev/1st-milestone-project/README.md

 <img src="assets/r-images/readmegallerypage.jpg" alt="gallery content">
 <br>

 The gallery page gives an eye pleasing visual images.
 The photos were sourced from Unsplash.com and were chosen for their timeless style and perfect fit of clothes.
 This ties in with the role of the stylist.
-Whose main aim is to advise on well fitting clothes and timeless styling advise.
+Whose main aim is to advise on well fitting clothes and timeless styling advice.
 <br>

 The mobile phone gallery is displayed in a vertical order.

+Both gallery formats allow the image to expand while the mouse hovers over it.

 <br>